Understanding Education in Houston

 School districts are required to collect and report the socioeconomic status of each student to the Texas Education Agency for purposes of the annual state accountability ratings and for federal reporting.
 A student who is eligible for free or reduced-price lunch or for other public assistance is classified as “economically disadvantaged.”

-In 2020-21, the majority (60%) of students enrolled in Texas public schools were classified as economically disadvantaged.
-Despite an overall decline in total student enrollment from the previous school year, this figure remained flat.
-While the share of economically disadvantaged students has grown throughout the three-county area, it remains highest in Harris County, where 67% of students are classified as economically disadvantaged, higher than the state average.
+In 2023-24, the majority (62%) of students enrolled in Texas public schools were classified as economically disadvantaged.
+While the share of economically disadvantaged students has grown throughout the three-county area, it remains highest in Harris County at 69%.
+Harris County’s rate of economically disadvantaged students is higher than the state average (62%), Montgomery County (50%), and Fort Bend County (49%).
+However, the percentage of economically disadvantaged students has increased slightly faster in Fort Bend (10 points) and Montgomery (9 points) counties compared to Harris County (7 points) between.

-Students whose primary language is not English and who are in the process of acquiring English are classified as English learners (ELs) or as Limited English Proficient (LEP).
-ELs are a diverse group of students with varying levels of English proficiency.
-Students classified as ELs are eligible to participate in language assistance programs that help them attain English proficiency and support core academic programs.
+Students whose primary language at home is not English and who are not yet proficient in English are classified as emergent bilingual (EB).
+EBs are a diverse group of students with varying levels of English proficiency.
+Students classified as EBs are eligible to participate in language assistance programs that help them attain English proficiency and support core academic programs such as English as a second language, dual language, or bilingual programs.
 Research has shown that participation in enhanced language programs not only helps to improve students’ English language skills, but also helps to improve educational outcomes.10

 Recent data from the Texas Education Agency show the percentage of students served in special education programs has increased since the Houston Chronicle investigation came out in 2016, but remains lower than national averages.
-In 2020-21, the percentage of students enrolled in special education programs was 11.7% in Fort Bend County, 10.0% in Harris County, 9.8% in Montgomery County, and 11.3% in Texas overall.
-While national 2020-21 data is not yet available, in 2019-20 the national rate was 14.4%, according to the 2020 Digest of Education Statistics.
+In 2023-24, the percentage of students enrolled in special education programs was 14% in Fort Bend County and Texas and 13% in Harris and Montgomery counties.
+While national 2023-24 data is not yet available, in 2022-23 the national rate was 15%, according to the 2023 Digest of Education Statistics.

-Teacher experience in Harris County lags the state, which lags the country
+Teacher experience in Harris County has improved but still lags the state, which lags the country

-Established research has shown that teachers are the No. 1 predictor of student success inside the classroom.14 They are critical and foundational to delivering a high-quality education.
-Students who have consistent access to excellent teachers have better academic outcomes, are more likely to succeed in future academic work, are more likely to graduate from high school,15 and are more likely to enroll in higher education.16
+Established research has shown that teachers are the No. 1 predictor of student success inside the classroom.11 They are critical and foundational to delivering a high-quality education.
+Students who have consistent access to excellent teachers have better academic outcomes, are more likely to succeed in future academic work, are more likely to graduate from high school,12 and are more likely to enroll in higher education.13

 Teacher Experience

-Across the state, average teacher experience has increased slightly from 10.9 in 2017 to 11.2 in 2021.
-While the average years of teaching experience in Harris County remains below the state average, it has increased half a year to 10.5 years in 2021 from 10.0 in 2017.
+Across the state, average teacher experience did not improve much between 2017-18 (10.9 years) and 2023-24 (11.1 years).
+While the average years of teaching experience in Harris County remains below the state average, it increased almost a full year between 2018 and 2024 while the average decreased by half a year in Montgomery County during the same time.

-More than a third of teachers (34.6%) across the state have five or fewer years of experience, with similar percentages across the three-county area.
-This is more or less the same as the 2017 share of 35.8%.
+Across all three counties and the state, the percent of teachers with five or fewer years of experience slightly decreased between 2017-18 and 2020-21 but then increased as of the 2023-24 school year.
+More than a third of teachers (36 %) across the state have five or fewer years of experience, with similar percentages across the three-county area.
+This is more or less the same as the 2018 share of 37%.
 Among Houston’s three-county region, students in Harris County are more likely to be educated by new teachers than those in Fort Bend or Montgomery counties.
 Given the size of Harris County, this pushes the overall average for the three-county region above that of the state.

 Research also shows that Black and Latino students are most likely to be in classrooms with teachers who are in their first year of teaching or their first five years of teaching (known as “novice teachers”).
-The Education Trust finds that about 30% of Black students18 and 30% of Latino19 students in Texas attend schools with high percentages (> 20%) of novice teachers.
+The Education Trust finds that about 34% of Black students and 17% of Latino15 students in Texas attend schools with high percentages (i.e., greater than or equal to 20%) of novice teachers.

 Teacher Demographics

 Compared to the racial/ethnic makeup of the student body, the teacher workforce in the Texas public school system is far less diverse.
-While the vast majority of teachers in Texas are white, diversity is slowly increasing.
-Between the 2012-13 and the 2020-21 school years, the percentage of white teachers declined from 63% to 57%, while the share of Hispanic teachers increased by 3.5 percentage points to 28%, and the share of Black teachers increased less than two points to 11% in 2020-21.
+While the majority of teachers in Texas are white, diversity is slowly increasing.
+Between the 2012-13 and the 2023-24 school years, the percentage of white teachers declined from 63% to 53%, while the share of Hispanic teachers increased by 5 percentage points to 30%, and the share of Black teachers increased about three points to 13% in 2023-24.
+The proportion of teachers in Texas who are Black now match the proportion of students.
+However, the proportion of white teachers (53%) is still higher than the proportion of white students (25%) and the proportion of Hispanic teachers (30%) is still lower than the proportion of Hispanic students (53%).

-The teacher workforce in Fort Bend and Harris counties is much more diverse than in Montgomery County and the state.
-Mirroring larger trends in Greater Houston’s diversity, Harris County’s teacher workforce was the most diverse in the 2020-21 school year, with 47% of teachers being white and about 24% of teachers being Black or Hispanic.
+Mirroring larger trends in Greater Houston’s diversity, the teacher workforce in Fort Bend and Harris counties is much more diverse than in Montgomery County and the state.
+Harris County’s teacher workforce was the most diverse in the 2023-24 school year, with 41% of teachers being white and about a quarter of teachers being Black or Hispanic.
+In Fort Bend County, during the 2023-24 school year, 44% of teachers were white, 29% were Black, and 19% Hispanic.
+In Montgomery County nearly three quarters of teachers were white although this rate has decreased by 12 points to 73%.
 Throughout the three-county area, the percentage of Black teachers is twice the 11% state average.

 Supporting Teachers

-The Texas Education Agency determines minimum salary schedules for public school teachers statewide, ranging from $33,660 for first-year teachers to $54,540 for teachers with 20 or more years of experience.
-After factoring in education and experience, Texas public school teachers earned 21.9% less in weekly wages than similar college graduates in 2019; the national average is 19.2%
+The Texas Education Agency determines minimum salary schedules for public school teachers statewide.
+For the 2025-26 school year, the minimum salaries for teachers across Texas ranged from $33,960 for first-year teachers to $55,030 for teachers with 20 or more years of experience.
+After factoring in education and experience, Texas public school teachers earned 24% less in weekly wages than similar college graduates in 2023—lower than the national average of 26.6%

-Within Houston’s three-county area, the average base salary is about 5.6% higher than the state average.
-Fort Bend County offered the region’s highest average base pay during the 2020-21 school year at $61,845 per year.
-Harris and Montgomery counties paid slightly less at $60,675 and $60,855 per year, respectively, still higher than the state average.
+Within Houston’s three-county area, the average base salary is about 7% higher than the state average.
+Fort Bend County offered the region’s highest average base pay during the 2024-25 school year at $69,674per year.
+Harris County’s average base pay for teachers is nearly on par with Fort Bend County’s at $68,728 with Montgomery County slightly lagging at $65,140.

-Stress is also a contributing factor teachers cite for leaving the profession.26 A 2013 Gallup poll found that teachers report having some of the highest levels of stress of any profession in the U.S. One of the main factors for beginning teachers to leave within the first year is lack of adequate support from school administration, including training.27 In fact, new teachers who receive little preparation and training are two and a half times more likely to leave after one year.28 Larger class sizes also affect teacher stress.
+Stress is also a contributing factor teachers cite for leaving the profession.22 The 2024 State of the American Teacher Survey from RAND Corporation found that about twice as many teachers reported experiencing frequent job-related stress or burnout compared with comparable working adults.
+One of the main factors for beginning teachers to leave within the first year is lack of adequate support from school administration, including training.23 In fact, new teachers who receive little preparation and training are two and a half times more likely to leave after one year.24 A 2025 Gallup poll found that teachers are more likely to be satisfied with their workplace if they also report that they have “the opportunity to do what I do best every day,” “satisfaction with workload,” and “satisfaction with level of pay.”
+While smaller class sizes can increase student performance, they also affect teacher stress.

-The ratio of students to teachers in Houston’s three-county area is about one student higher than the state ratio, according to the TEA.
-The National Center for Education Statistics shows the national average of 16.0 in fall 2018 (the most recent available),at which point the ratio in Texas was 15.1.
+The ratio of students to teachers in Houston’s three-county area decreased slightly between 2021 and 2024 while it increased slightly across the state.
+The National Center for Education Statistics shows the national average of 15.4 in fall 2022 (the most recent available), at which point the ratio in Texas was 14.8.
+While this ratio has slightly decreased in Harris and Montgomery counties it increased in Fort Bend County from 15.4 students for every teacher in 2021 to 16.2 students for every teacher in 2024.
 Within the three-county area, student-teacher ratios vary among school districts.
-In Montgomery County, Willis ISD has the highest student-teacher ratio at 17.7, while Magnolia ISD has the lowest at 15.0.
-In Harris County, the lowest student-teacher ratio is in Alief ISD at 12.7 and the highest in Houston ISD at 17.5.
-In Fort Bend County, the student-teacher ratio is higher in Lamar CISD at 15.8 compared to Stafford ISD at 14.1.
+In Montgomery County, Willis ISD has the highest student-teacher ratio at 17.3, while Splendora ISD has the lowest at 14.9.
+In Harris County, the lowest student-teacher ratio is in Pasadena ISD at 13.1 and the highest in Crosby ISD at 17.1.
+In Fort Bend County, the student-teacher ratio is higher in Fort Bend ISD at 16.4 compared to Needville ISD at 14.4.

 Continue reading about education in Houston on our educational attainment, academic outcomes and post-secondary education pages